selinlb/HTTP-Request-Response-Web-Server/README.md

 # HTTP-Request-Response-Web-Server
 A very simple HTTP request/response web server project written in C.

-It's my first time trying system programming in C, so feel free to point mistakes on my code.
+It's my first time trying system programming in C, so feel free to point out mistakes on my code.

 ## How to use